gabrielgoncalvess/projects/README.md

 # projects
 Projects Ideas

-This branch is for the use of APIs, such as: Twiiter, and AIRNow Twilio.
+This branch is for the use of APIs, such as: Twiiter, and AirNow Twilio.